 Courses labelled WEGD must be completed no more than 5 years prior to the date of graduation in order to count toward the Web and Graphic Design Citation, Certificate or Diploma.
 All other courses must be completed in no more than 10 years.

-This policy applies to CNC courses and to all courses transferred from other postsecondary institutions for credit at CNC.
+This policy applies to CNC courses and to all courses transferred from other post-secondary institutions for credit at CNC.
 Courses more than 10 years old may be considered for unassigned credit.
-Students should contact the Educational Administrator to discussion this option.
+Students should contact the Dean to discuss this option.
+(Please note that professional certification or accreditation bodies and receiving institutions may have different criteria.)
+For the complete policy, see Ten Year Timeline for Program